-Long extension cable lengths may reduce the performance of the machine, the welding arc may become unstable especially at higher currents.
-Ensure the mains cable is not coiled up when you are welding as this will reduce the input voltage to the machine and may cause overheating and degradation of the cable.
+Long cable lengths may reduce the performance of the machine, the welding arc may become unstable, especially at higher currents.
+Ensure the mains cable is not coiled up during welding as this will reduce the input voltage to the machine and may cause overheating and degradation of the cable.